 Taps, shower and shaver socket from Dowsing and Reynolds

 Bathroom mirror and lights from Madedotcom

-Willow cottage is available to book online from 16 January 2022.
+Willow cottage is available to book now.